Tidi Michael: Early life and education

-Work and Career
+Career

-On completion of his NYSC in 2006, Tidi Michael joined the "Project deliver Uduaghan" campaign train which was enamored with the task of making sure Dr Emmanuel Uduaghan was voted to be the Governor of Delta State.
-In 2009 Michael joined DESOPADEC as one of the firms pioneer senior staff but later resigned to run for Warri South 1, Constituency Seat in the Delta State House of Assembly.
+After completing his National Youth Service Corps in 2006, Tidi joined the "Project Deliver Uduaghan" campaign, which supported the candidacy of Emmanuel Uduaghan for governor of Delta State.
+In 2009, he joined the Delta State Oil Producing Areas Development Commission (DESOPADEC) as one of its pioneer senior staff but later resigned to contest for the Warri South 1, Constituency seat in the Delta State House of Assembly.

-Tidi Michael was appointed as Special Assistant [News Media] to the Delta State Governor, His Excellency, Sen. Dr. Ifeanyi Okowa from July 2015.
-In September 2017 he decided to run for the office of Mayor of the Warri south local government area, Delta State on the platform of the Peoples Democratic Party and he won with a landslide victory.
+Tidi was appointed as Special Assistant (News Media) to the governor of Delta State, Ifeanyi Okowa, in July 2015.
+In September 2017, he contested for the office of chairman of Warri South Local Government Area on the platform of the Peoples Democratic Party and was elected.